MazenAmria/PerceptronTraining/README.md

 ## Program Modules

-The program consists of three modules:
+The program consists of four modules:

 - `math_module` which contains some math utilities, basically a `sqrt` function that calculated the square root of a float number and a `pow_int` function that uses binary exponentiation to calculate the result of raising an integer to another integer power.
 - `linalg_module` which contains all the functions needed to perform linear algebra operations.
 (Note: the function `vector_cross` has different definition than the original vector cross multiplication).